ARahim900/mbr/README.md

 Before contributing:
 1. Read the [Design Guidelines](./DESIGN_GUIDELINES_AND_STANDARDS.md)
+2. Pull latest changes using the provided scripts
-2. Test on all device sizes
+3. Test on all device sizes
-3. Ensure no visual regressions
+4. Ensure no visual regressions
-4. Document any new patterns
+5. Document any new patterns

 ## 📄 License